matsuro-hadouken/doger/README.md

 For advanced users only !

-_Script will wipe all sord of things, depends on your needs, it can clear addnodes from config, wipe all chain data, delete wllet.dat, delete bootstrap.dat.old or bootstrap.dat to free space above 200M, wipe daemon config to initial stage._
+_Script will wipe all sort of things, depends on your needs, it can clear addnodes from config, wipe all chain data, delete wllet.dat, delete bootstrap.dat.old or bootstrap.dat to free space above 200M, wipe daemon config to initial stage._

 available commands: